 As we can see, breastfeeding is beneficial for both you and your baby, psychologically and physically!
-For this reason, the American Academy of Pediatrics recommends that our babies should consume breast milk at least during their first 6 months of life.
+For this reason, the World Health Organizations recommends that our babies should consume breast milk exclusively during their first 6 months of life and then along with complementary foods at least until 24 months of age.
 Though every mother’s decision is personal and nobody has the right to put pressure on you to do something you don’t want to do, breastfeeding has so many benefits that it is definitely worth trying.

 During breastfeeding, it’s important to take care of our diet and eat a variety of nutritious foods.
 However, is following a special diet necessary?